Food - food groups - info for kids

 Did you notice that some of these foods were also in another group?

-This group is just as important to keep you healthy, but you can see from the size of the serving on the plate that your body doesn't need as much from this group as the others.
+This group is just as important to keep you healthy, but you can see from the size of the serving on the plate that your body needs less of them than vegetables and carbohydrates.

 'Poultry' just means chicken, turkey and other birds.

-You need a half to 2 servings from this group each day.
+You need a 1 to 2 servings from this group each day.

-Fats and oils are not in the healthy food circle.
-They are down in one corner as foods that you need a bit of but not too much.
+They are in one corner as foods that you need a some of but not too much.

-Your body still needs them, but they can be found in other foods like meat and dairy products.
+Your body still needs them, but fats can be found in other foods like meat and dairy products.